Handmade artisan silk Chinese lantern.

 Lanterns are paraded and used in Chinese New Year and Chinese Valentines Day.
 In Japan lanterns are used in Obon Japanese Day of the Dead August.

 On the 4th Saturday in July in the pueblo of Tsushima in Japan a 500 year old festival is still celebrated in the traditional manner with many boats floating on the harbour each with 365 glowing lanterns to stave off summer plagues, it is said.

-As in the past there are jugglers, hawkers, entertainers, food and an opportunity to mingle.
+As in the past there are jugglers, hawkers, entertainers, food and an opportunity to mingle, that is how we made new liasons throughout history.
 Japan Mexico Korea and China have long shared paper making secrets possibly springing from Mexico.
 Historians always forget that people have been using boats to trade and migrate since being able to build something to float.
-Historians appear to only examine land routes and have their own biases so forget to look at how people move about the planet and why aside from when enforced.
+Historians appear to only examine land routes and have their own biases so forget to look at how people move about the planet and why aside from when they are enforced.

-Colours available are: Duvet White, Scream Green, Flamingo Pink, Strange Orange and Mellow Yellow.
+Colours available are: Duvet White, Scream Green, Flamingo Pink, Strange Orange and Mellow Yellow, immaculate aqua and Reach for Peach.
 Small 34 cm, Large 54 cm.
 Each comes with a tassel.
 Shapes are pear, hexagonal and melon.
-Note preference.
+Note preference on notes or email Holy Kitsch!

 A delight filled art piece quite lengthy when you see it real life and a fantastic history of brush work and characters with brush work illustrations beautifully thought through difficult to figure from short except see the full version at LACMA Los Angeles Asian Pavilion!